developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/settings/index.md

 ### Receiving an Intent

-When the processing completes (or if an error occurs during processing), a Broadcast intent is sent, and can be received by any app registered using the `com.symbol.cartscan.RESPONSE` receiver with the following values:
+When config file processing is completed (or if an error occurs during processing), a Broadcast intent is sent, and can be received by any app registered using the `com.symbol.cartscan.RESPONSE` receiver with the following values:

 * **Intent Type -** `Broadcast`
 * **Action Name -** `com.symbol.cartscan.RESPONSE`

-**Extras**:
+#### Extras

 * **STATUS**: Pass or Fail
 * **ERROR_MESSAGE**: Error Message
 * **CONFIG_XML**: Configuration XML string

 #### Example
+Register to receive CartScan broadcast intents.

 	:::Java
 	<intent-filter>